-The Council's Internal Audit service, Mazars Public Sector Internal Audit Limited, undertook a total of 17 reviews in 2016/17, of which 16 (94%) were rated as providing a full or substantial level of assurance, and one (6%) provided limited assurance.
+The Council's Internal Audit service, Mazars Public Sector Internal Audit Limited, undertook a total of 15 reviews in 2017/18, one of which is still in progress as at May 2018.
+Of those reviews completed, all were rated as providing a full or substantial level of assurance.

-One Priority 1 recommendation was raised during the year.
+No priority 1 recommendations were raised during the year.
 Priority 1 recommendations relate to issues that are deemed to be fundamental to the systems concerned and upon which immediate action has been taken.
-This related to: